iceyisaak/todoapp/README.md

 - context-api: original version using react context API

-Different versions avaialble with respective branch names:
-- master: Latest version
-- react-query: Implementation of React Query with JSON Server
-- jotai: Implementation of Jotai as the state manager
-- zustand: Implementation of Zustand as the state manager
-- context-api: original version using react context API

 ## Features
 - Simple form input
 - Simple list that display entered tasks